fedora-copr/copr/doc/contribute.rst

 We support docker-compose to spawn the whole docker stack, including builder, on a local machine:

-- `Read the original blog post about COPR docker stack <https://frostyx.cz/posts/copr-stack-dockerized>`_
+- `Read the blog post about COPR docker stack <https://frostyx.cz/posts/copr-docker-compose-without-supervisord>`_
 - `Learn more about docker on Fedora <https://developer.fedoraproject.org/tools/docker/about.html>`_